Septicflesh

 Breakthrough

-The band's true breakthrough into the global extreme metal consciousness came with their 2008 reunion album Communion, released on Season of Mist.
-This record fully realized their symphonic vision by integrating the Prague Philharmonic Orchestra, setting a new standard for cinematic heaviness that resonated powerfully with fans and critics worldwide.
+The band's true breakthrough into wider recognition came with their 2008 reunion album, Communion, after a five-year hiatus.
+Released by Season of Mist, this record fully realized their symphonic vision by integrating the Prague Philharmonic Orchestra, creating a monumental and cinematic sound.
+Tracks like Anubis and Persepolis became instant classics, solidifying their status as pioneers of the genre.

 Key tracks